 If your landlord refuses to pay or does not respond, you may wish to look into other possibilities such as contacting the local housing authority or filing a claim in court.
 How you proceed will likely depend on the nature and extent of the issue, local laws and regulations, and the attitude of the landlord.
 Your actions should be carefully considered to avoid unnecessary conflict and expense.

 As far as minor issues go, it will depend on a number of factors, primarily the lease, as well as local and state laws.
 If you find that the landlord is required to pay for the repairs, communicate your request to the landlord in writing to ensure that there is a record of your efforts to work the issue out with the landlord.

 Repair and Deduct

 Lastly, one option that may be available is called "repair and deduct".
 Some state and local laws allow for tenants to hire someone to make repairs, and then deduct the cost from the rent.
 It is important to note, however, that this option is not always available (for example, for minor repairs), and typically requires that the landlord be provided with adequate notice prior to its use.
 If you intend to repair and deduct you should carefully examine the relevant local laws to ensure that you follow the procedural requirements of your state.

-Landlord tenant disputes can be unnecessarily contentious and costly for all involved.
-Generally speaking, when you know your rights it is much easier to reach a reasonable resolution to dispute.
-Inform yourself by contacting a local attorney to receive a free initial legal review and to discuss how they can help argue on your behalf.
+Disputes between landlords and tenants can be unnecessarily contentious and costly for everyone involved.
+Generally speaking, when you know your rights it's much easier to reach a reasonable resolution to dispute.
+Contact a local landlord-tenant attorney to learn more about both landlord and tenant responsibilities when it comes to rental property.